-SPAN 101 Elementary Spanish I 3 hours

-Fundamentals of Spanish pronunciation, the building of basic vocabulary and patterns, oral work, studies in structure, and reading selections.
+SPAN 101 Elementary Spanish I 3 hours Fundamentals of Spanish pronunciation, the building of basic vocabulary and patterns, building of basic vocabulary and patterns, oral work, studies in structure, and reading selections.
 Not open to native speakers or students who have had three or more years of high school Spanish.
-Course meets Multicultural graduation requirement.
+Course meets three hours of Foreign Language graduation requirement.
+SPAN 102 Elementary Spanish II 3 hours A continuation of Spanish I, with increased attention to grammar and writing.
+Not open to native speakers or students who have had four years of high school Spanish.
+Prerequisite: SPAN 101 with a grade of C or higher or three years of high school Spanish.
 Course meets three hours of Foreign Language graduation requirement.